 I am left with several plants though, and am delighted with the fact that I succeeded in rooting cuttings for the first time.
 I am disappointed that I did not get the Flanders, LSU Gold or Black Italian to success.
 Ronde de Bordeaux has been the most successful.

 I now have multiple rooted cuttings potted in containers of various sizes and growing vigorously, hardened off to full exposure.
 Many are planted in what I hope will be their permanent home, at least for the next few years.
 I have decided that I will not likely put any of these varieties in the ground until I determine which fruit I like the best.
-I have, in addition to the plants I started from cuttings, a number of other varieties at similar stages of growth.
+I have, in addition to the plants I started from cuttings, a number of other varieties at similar stages of growth that I purchased as young plants from various nurseries.
 I am loving the fig jungle!

 My front yard Celeste, which has been growing like crazy for a few years, has finally put out a good crop in response to last year’s pruning.
 I harvested about ten ripe fruits today, more will be ripening in the coming days.
 The Celeste is rather bland and the fruits are small, I hope that the sweetness increases later in the summer.
 Here’s a ripening Celeste: